 During training, ABT reimburses the member-in-training for one third of training expenses.
 We encourage the sending church to contribute an additional one third to these costs.

 Before field placement, a monthly support amount is determined by the sending church in conjunction with the worker.
 Annual budget amounts for a family typically range from $30,000 to $50,000 depending which part of the world they live in.

 The sending church establishes a fund to provide a channel for financial support once a worker is on the field.
 ABT contributes one third of the monthly support amount to that fund.
 The sending church contributes an additional one third.
-Additional support may come from other interested individuals, whether directly to the worker, through the church, or by means of team sponsorships that ABT would offer at the church’s request.
+Additional support may come from other interested individuals, whether directly to the worker, through the church, or through ABT by means of additional designated contributions and sponsorships.